 A Solution for Entrepreneurs

 If you’re looking for business capital that’s not too far from the country’s capital, you should call up First Down Funding and find out exactly what your best funding options are.
-If you’re only looking for a small boost to your cash-flow, you should think about a short-term loan.
+If you’re only looking for a small boost to your cash-flow, you should think about a short-term funding.
 If you’re dealing with an emergency like an equipment breakdown and you need to repair it as soon as possible, you should think about bridge funding.
 Or, if you need a lot of funding and you want it fast, you should think about trying the Bank Only ACH program.

 You don’t have to worry about getting your hopes dashed by a big bank.
 You can still get the funding that you need to keep your operation up and running, without having to wait for weeks at a time to get your application approved.
 You’ll have access to your funds within days.

 You can also call us or email us if you’re starting a business in Washington DC and hoping to get enough funding to stay afloat long past your launch date.
 The capital is a highly competitive place, and you don’t want to get financially overwhelmed by the end of your first year.
 Sometimes, all you need is a little bit of financial padding.
 If you get a big hit, you won’t feel it as hard.